Marissa Coleman: Playoffs

+College

 USA Basketball

 Coleman was a member of the USA Women's U18 team which won the gold medal at the FIBA Americas Championship in Mayaguez, Puerto Rico.
 The event was held in August 2004, when the USA team defeated Puerto Rico to win the championship.
 Coleman helped the team the gold medal, scoring 8.6 points per game.

 Coleman continued with the team as it became the U19 team, and competed in the 2005 U19 World Championships in Tunis, Tunisia.
 The USA team won all eight games, winning the gold medal.
 Coleman scored 8.1 points per game.

 Coleman played for the USA team in the 2007 Pan American Games in Rio de Janeiro, Brazil.
 The team won all five games, earning the gold medal for the event.

 WNBA career

-Coleman was selected 2nd overall in the 2009 WNBA Draft by the Washington Mystics.
+Coleman was selected 2nd overall in the 2009 WNBA draft by the Washington Mystics.

 On March 28, 2014, Coleman signed a multi-year contract with the Indiana Fever.

 Coleman participated in the 2015 WNBA All-Star Game.

 On May 1, 2018, Coleman signed with the New York Liberty.